 - Task Manager: Opens the Task Manager.

-Please note that if you wish to take a screenshot of the Lock Screen, once you hit the button, you will have to wait for about 1 minute or so for the Lock Screen to activate and be dismissed.
-“So far this is the only safe method I have came up with that works,” says TWC Team Member Lee Whittington.
+Please note that if you wish to take a screenshot of the Lock Screen, once you hit the button, you will have to wait for about 1 minute or so for the Lock Screen to activate and be dismissed – so far this is the only safe method I have come up with that works, says TWC Team Member Lee Whittington.

 Having tools like CMD, Regedit, Task Manager, Run would be great if you were to find that you had reached the login screen, but found Windows was crashing at the login screen or that you were unable to log in or access some files for some reason.
 These tools could help you address such problems.
 However, having access to the CMD could also allow anyone to reset passwords or delete user accounts, once he reached the login screen.
 It would, therefore, be a good idea to install it if you are the only user, and if your machine is physically secure.

-Ease Of Access Replacer v2 has been designed and tested on Windows 8, 32-bit and 64-bit, but should work on Windows 10/7 too.
+Ease Of Access Replacer v2 has been designed and tested on Windows 8, 32-bit and 64-bit, but works on Windows 10 and Windows 7 too.
+Since the tools modifies system files, your antivirsumaythrow up a false positive warning.You may ignore it and add EOAR2 to the Exclusions list.